Nayshins/Nayshins.github.io/about.md

 layout: page
 title: About
 ---
-jake is a lifelong learner dedicated to learning new things and pushing his boundaries.
+Jake is a lifelong learner dedicated to learning new things and pushing his boundaries.
 He graduated from Indiana University with a degree in Economics, and after a short stint working in finance, made the decision to start learning how to program.
 After some time teaching himself, he attended Dev Bootcamp in